Paul Lynde: The Paul Lynde Show and Temperatures Rising

 In 1972, Lynde starred in a short-lived ABC sitcom, The Paul Lynde Show.
 The series was a contractual fulfillment to ABC in place of an aborted ninth season of Bewitched.

 Lynde starred as Paul Simms, an uptight attorney, and father who was at odds with his liberal-minded son-in-law.
 The family included wife Martha (Elizabeth Allen), daughters Sally (Pamelyn Ferdin) and Barbara (Jane Actman), Barbara's husband Howie (John Calvin) and Howie's parents (Jerry Stiller and Anne Meara).

-Critics perceived the show as a derivative of All in the Family, television's then most-popular primetime program, although many admitted the writing was top-notch and the sexual connotations gave it an extra bit of spice.
+Critics considered the show to be derivative of All in the Family, television's then most-popular primetime program, although many admitted the writing was excellent and that the sexual innuendoes gave it an extra note of spice.
 Lynde was nominated for a Best Actor Golden Globe for the show.
-Scheduled opposite the first half of the Top 30 hit The Carol Burnett Show on CBS and the Top 20 hit Adam-12 on NBC, the series garnered low ratings and was canceled after one season.
+Scheduled opposite the first half of the top-30 hit The Carol Burnett Show on CBS and the top-20 hit Adam-12 on NBC, the series garnered low ratings and was canceled after one season.

-Contemporaneous media reports showed that viewers liked Lynde but not The Paul Lynde Show and liked another ABC show, Temperatures Rising, but disliked co-star James Whitmore.
+Contemporaneous media reports showed that viewers liked Lynde, but not The Paul Lynde Show and liked another ABC show, Temperatures Rising, but disliked co-star James Whitmore.
 Unhappy himself, Whitmore left the show and ABC moved Lynde to Temperatures Rising for the 1973–74 season.
 This move came despite the objections of William Asher, producer of both shows, who also quit in protest of ABC's meddling.

 Ratings for The New Temperatures Rising were even lower than the previous season, in part because Asher's replacements shifted the show's tone to a much darker one than the previous season.
-ABC cancelled the show and its time slot was taken by mid-season replacement Happy Days.
+ABC canceled the show and its time slot was taken by mid-season replacement Happy Days.

 ABC later decided to resuscitate the program, with additional cast changes (most notably, Alice Ghostley, who replaced Sudie Bond in the role of Lynde's sister, Edwina).
 ABC also convinced Asher, who admitted Lynde's presence likely saved the series, to come back.
-Seven further episodes were produced for Summer 1974 airings, after which the series was permanently cancelled.
+Seven further episodes were produced for summer 1974 airings, after which the series was permanently canceled.

 Summer stock theater

-Lynde was a fixture on the Kenley Players summer stock theater circuit, appearing in Don't Drink the Water (1970, 1979), The Impossible Years (1969, 1978), Mother is Engaged (1974), My Daughter is Rated X (1973), Plaza Suite (1971), and Stop, Thief, Stop!
-(1975).
+Lynde was a fixture on the Kenley Players summer stock theater circuit, appearing in Don't Drink the Water (1970, 1979), The Impossible Years (1969, 1978), Mother is Engaged (1974), My Daughter is Rated X (1973), Plaza Suite (1971), and Stop, Thief, Stop! (a retitled production of the play Three Goats and a Blanket, 1975).
 In all he appeared in nine Kenley Players productions, more than any other headliner.
-In the summer of 1980 Lynde toured the United States and Canada, headlining three one-act plays of "California Suite", "Plaza Suite", and "Last of the Red Hot Lovers", entitled 'Neil Simon's Suite', with cast members, Beverly Sanders, friend and bodyguard Paul Barresi, and Kristie Siverson.
+In the summer of 1980 Lynde toured the United States and Canada, headlining three one-act plays of "California Suite", "Plaza Suite", and "Last of the Red Hot Lovers", entitled 'Neil Simon's Suite', with cast members Beverly Sanders, friend and bodyguard Paul Barresi, and Kristie Siverson.